nsteps/kafka-streams-store-demo/README.md

 Most of the business logic implemented by Kafka Streams stateful operations.
 All components communicate via events in kafka topics.

+Order service provides a REST API for creating and getting orders with CQRS style.
+It has local kafka-streams based local store and two type or get queries: get current order state by id and long-pooling get order, which will wait until order will be validated by other services.

+Orders are validated in parallel by 3 validation services: Fraud, Order details and Warehouse services.
+After validation has been completed Validations-aggregatos-service aggregate the result and decide if order pass or not validation.

 ## Architecture

 Architecture is described in the great book - Designing event-driven systems by Ben Stopford